-The murder of George Floyd at the hands of police reveals again the deep racial wounds of our society.
-This is a momentous time with protests and marches across our city and nation.
-This also becomes a significant time for us to reflect faithfully and honestly on our connection to the racial wounds and God’s desire for justice for all, especially black and brown people who have suffered too long in our unjust society.
+The one-year anniversary of the murder of George Floyd at the hands of police remind us again of the deep racial wounds of our society.
+This past year has led us to reflect faithfully and honestly on our connection to the racial wounds and God’s desire for justice for all, especially black and brown people who have suffered too long in our unjust society.

 As an expression of renewed and heightened commitment to this cause, the Trinity staff encourages each member of the church family to participate in a 21-day exploration into faith and racial justice.
 We ask everyone to commit to this venture in an effort to grow, to be open to God’s Spirit, to move closer to what God intends for our lives and for the world.
 This reflection and recognition of our own complicity in the continued oppression of people of color is a first step in our re-commitment to actively participate in dismantling systemic racism.